SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Articles on Aviation SMS Safety Risk Management (SRM)

-SRM Processes Revolve around Operational Risk Profile
+SRM Processes Revolve Around Operational Risk Profile

 Despite the fact that the FAA was a little late in adopting and enforcing ICAO's SMS regulatory requirements, oversight agencies, and operators from many countries around the world look to the FAA for guidance.
-If you are needing some quality guidance on implementing an aviation SMS, the FAA's Advisory Circular (AC)120-92B is an excellent resource, even if you are not required to abide by the FAA's 14 CFR Part 5 regulations.
+If you need some quality guidance on implementing an aviation SMS, the FAA's Advisory Circular (AC)120-92B is an excellent resource, even if you are not required to abide by the FAA's 14 CFR Part 5 regulations.

 Besides AC 120-92B, ICAO publishes surprisingly very good SMS implementation guidance in the form of their Safety Management Manual (SMM), now in its fourth edition.
 Regardless of which SMS implementation resources you prefer, they all have the same message.
 SMS requirements are the same for all aviation service providers; therefore, if you are an airline, your SMS will resemble the SMS of an airport or aviation maintenance provider.